brainstems/intellex_framework/README.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers responsible for enforcement at [maintainers@intellexframework.org].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers responsible for enforcement at [maintainers@intellex.xyz].
 All complaints will be reviewed and investigated promptly and fairly.

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant](https://www
+This Code of Conduct is adapted from the Contributor Covenant.